-At J & J Quality Construction Inc., we understand how exciting (and terrifying) the thought of a kitchen remodel might be.
-After helping numerous homeowners across Fresno, Selma, Clovis, Parlier, Sanger, and Fowler, we understand a thing or two about kitchen remodels, and we’re passionate about helping Fresno homeowners build the kitchen of their dreams within their budget and in a timely fashion.
+At J & J Quality Construction Inc. we understand how exciting (and terrifying) the thought of a kitchen remodel might be.
+After helping numerous homeowners across Fresno, Selma, Clovis, Parlier, Sanger, and Fowler, we understand a thing or two about kitchen renovations and remodels, and we’re passionate about helping Fresno homeowners build the kitchen of their dreams within budget and in a timely fashion.
 After years of experience in the home remodeling industry, we’ve decided to put our heads together to create a list of some top tips for kitchen remodels.
 If you have any questions about these tips, or you’re interested in learning more about how our team can turn your outdated kitchen from drab to fab, contact us today.

 Tip #1: First Things First…Budget